Replenishment methods and calculations

 - The calculated Need to purchase

-Like for the other replenishment method, the Need to purchase is adjusted to arrive suggested Quantity to purchase, based on the maximum order quantity, the supplier minimum order quantity, the economic order quantity, and the UOM in which the supplier sells.
+As with the other replenishment methods, the Need to purchase is adjusted to arrive at a suggested Quantity to purchase, based on quantity limits and the vendor's unit of measure.

 How the Need to purchase is adjusted into the Quantity to purchase

-Sage Intacct adjusts the Need to purchase to arrive at the Quantity to purchase, based on the maximum order quantity, the supplier minimum order quantity, the economic order quantity, and the UOM in which the supplier sells.
+Sage Intacct adjusts the Need to purchase to arrive at the Quantity to purchase, based on the quantity limits specified.
+These include the maximum order quantity, the supplier minimum order quantity, the economic order quantity, and the UOM in which the supplier sells.

 - If the Need to purchase > Maximum order quantity (in the item's base unit), the Maximum order quantity (in the item's base unit) is used as the Need to purchase.